Abstract submission frequently asked questions

 No, there is no charge to submit an abstract; however the first author or a co-author of all accepted abstracts, whether as a poster or oral presentation, must register for the meeting at the appropriate rate.
 Submission of an abstract does not constitute registration for the meeting.

-Yes, provided that colleague is an author.
+Yes, provided that colleague is a listed author on your abstract submission.

-I am an author and my abstract was accepted as a poster/ePoster presentation but I cannot get study leave.
-Can the Association put up my poster and can it still be included in the judging session?
+I am an author and my abstract was accepted as a poster display but I am unable to attend the meeting in person.
+Can the poster sill be accepted?

-Regrettably not; an author must register for the meeting in order for the poster/ePoster to be displayed, and be present at the allocated time (if required) to answer the judges’ questions.
+Regrettably not; an author must register for the meeting in order for the poster to be displayed.

 Do I need to register for the whole two/three of the conference?